Natural Yeast Infection Treatment

 fight ear and nose infections.
 Garlic is safe while breastfeeding and is

-known to increase baby’s appetite and encourages longer nursing
+known to increase baby’s appetite and encourages more extended nursing

 sessions (they like the taste of the garlic in the milk)